OpenRailAssociation/osrd/README.md

 (Linux users can use `docker-compose-host.yml` to enable host networking)

+## Deployment

+To deploy the application on a server, check out the [deployment guide](https://osrd.fr/en/docs/guides/deploy/).

 ## Get in touch

 - Chat with us on IRC at [libera.chat#osrd](https://web.libera.chat/#osrd)